bricewebster/Heatmap-for-YNAB/README.md

     This enables debug mode
 5. Next you will need a personal access token to access your account through the report. **Please note that this is saved only locally on your computer.
 I won't gain access to your token.
-   * Created a folder in the root of the Heatmap folder named .vscode and in that folder create a file named accessToken.txt.
+   * Created a folder in the root of the public folder named .vscode and in that folder create a file named accessToken.txt.
 This is where your Access Token will go once you have it.
    * Login to your YNAB account.
    * Click on the top left corner to open the menu and go to 'Account Settings'.
    * Scroll down to 'Developer Settings' and click on it.